grafana/metrictank/docs/http-api.md

 * header `X-Org-Id` required
 * query (required): can be an id, and use all graphite glob patterns (`*`, `{}`, `[]`, `?`)
-* format: json, treejson, completer. (defaults to json)
+* format: json, treejson, completer, pickle, or msgpack. (defaults to json)
 * jsonp

 Returns metrics which match the query and are stored under the given org or are public data under org -1 (see [multi-tenancy](https://github.com/grafana/metrictank/blob/master/docs/multi-tenancy.md))